-- from withholding tax, where the profit repatriated to a Turkish individual or non-resident entity is subject to a 10 percent withholding tax.
-Tax treaty provisions should be checked for availability for a lower rate. - Reduction of capital: In principle a capital repayment made to the shareholders from the paid-in capital of the company is not taxable in Türkiye, as long as the components of the capital have been paid in cash. - On the other hand, if there is some portion of the capital arising from previous conversions of internal reserves into the capital (i.e. retained earnings, inflation adjustment, other funds and reserves), the reduced capital would be deemed as a dividend distribution being subject to withholding taxation at 10 percent (to be reduced further down to 5 percent depending on double tax treaty, for Turkish receivers the rate is 0%) as described above. - In case of having non-cash items within share capital, repayment may, in addition, be subject to corporate tax as well as the dividend taxation.
+- If the taxpayer does not have sufficient taxable income to claim notional interest deduction in full, the amount of notional interest exceeding the net taxable income of the relevant fiscal year may be carried forward and used to offset the taxable income in following years even after the expiry of the concerned 5-year period.
+In other words, the amendment does not impose any limitation on the number of years the notional interest can be carried forward. - Payments out of equity: The dividend distribution is subject to a withholding tax at a rate of 10 percent.
+The dividend distributed between Turkish resident entities is exempt from withholding tax, where the profit repatriated to a Turkish individual or non-resident entity is subject to a 10 percent withholding tax.
+Tax treaty provisions should be checked for availability for a lower rate - Reduction of capital: In principle a capital repayment made to the shareholders from the paid-in capital of the company is not taxable in Türkiye, as long as the components of the capital have been paid in cash. - On the other hand, if there is some portion of the capital arising from previous conversions of internal reserves into the capital (i.e. retained earnings, inflation adjustment, other funds and reserves), then the portion of the paid-up capital withdrawn from the company corresponding to these items may be subject to further corporate tax and dividend withholding tax. - If equity items are reduced after five years, the source of the reduction shall be determined based on proportional allocation.
+Tax implications vary for items subject to corporate income tax and withholding tax.